 The baseline for the conversation is the job profile.
 The agenda of a performance review should consist of the following components at least:

-- Pre-Discussion Phase: The employee can highlight the topics he wants to discuss.
+• Pre-Discussion Phase: The employee can highlight the topics they want to discuss.

 4. Have a Procedure If Employee Disagrees With the Feedback